elleetla/elleetla-new/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 6.0.0 =
+= 6.2.1 =
-Version 6.0.0 adds privacy enhancement for the REST API.
+Version 6.2.1 contains important bug fixes.
 It is recommended for all users.